Towards a spectrally multiplexed quantum repeater

-To facilitate the use of the SPDC cavity in a practical setting, its input is pigtailed to a single-mode fiber for $523$\,nm wavelength, and the output is fiber-coupled to a 1:2 demultiplexer, which separates signal and idler photons and directs them into two separate fiber pigtails.
-We find the rate of emitted $1532\,$nm photons, calculated from detection rates, to be around 20 times smaller than that of the $795\,$nm photons, suggesting a misaligned pigtail.
+To ease the use of the SPDC cavity in a practical setting, its input is pigtailed to a single-mode fiber for $523$\,nm wavelength, and the output is fiber-coupled to a 1:2 demultiplexer that separates signal and idler photons into two separate fiber pigtails.
+The rate of emitted $1532\,$nm photons, calculated from detection rates, is around 6 times smaller than that of the $795\,$nm photons, suggesting a misaligned pigtail.
 After filtering out all residual pump light, the width of the signal and idler spectra are reduced using frequency tunable Fabry-P\'erot \'etalons of $6.1\,$GHz and $16\,$GHz bandwidths, respectively.
-The signal photons at $795\,$nm are directed to a Silicon avalanche photodiode (APD)-based single-photon detector featuring a detection efficiency of 55$\%$ and dark counts of around 60 Hz.